Paracuellos massacres: Victims

-Most of those killed in the Paracuellos massacre were civilians, soldiers, or Catholic priests.
+Most of those killed in the Paracuellos massacre were civilians, soldiers and Catholic priests.

-Among the victims were Federico Salmón, a former conservative labour minister in 1935, the noted politician Jesús Cánovas del Castillo and a football player with Atletico de Madrid and Real Madrid, Monchín Triana; Pedro Muñoz Seca, a famous writer and monarchist; Mateo García de los Reyes, a retired admiral; and the lawyer Ricardo de la Cierva y Codorníu, the father of the historian Ricardo de la Cierva y Hoces, were also executed.
-Another high-profile victim killed in the massacre was The 18th Duke of Peñaranda, a wealthy Spanish nobleman.
+Among those executed were Federico Salmón, a former conservative labour minister in 1935; the noted politician Jesús Cánovas del Castillo; a football player with Atletico de Madrid and Real Madrid, Monchín Triana; Pedro Muñoz Seca, a famous writer and monarchist; agronomist Marcelino Arana; Mateo García de los Reyes, a retired admiral; and the lawyer Ricardo de la Cierva y Codorníu, the father of the historian Ricardo de la Cierva y Hoces.
+Another high-profile victim of the massacre was the 18th Duke of Peñaranda, a wealthy Spanish nobleman.

 The number of those killed at Paracuellos is still controversial.
 In 1977, a figure of 12,000 deaths was cited by the right-wing journal El Alcazar and a list of names was published in Matanzas en el Madrid Republicano, by César Vidal Manzanares, but many of the bodies have never been found.

 The minimum figure cited is around 1,000 deaths by Gabriel Jackson in 1967 and Paul Preston in 2006, but that is considerably lower than the estimates of most modern historians.
 Jackson mentions around 1,000 on 6 and 7 November.

-Other historians have put the death toll at between 2,000 to 3,000.
-Hugh Thomas has 2,000, Beevor: at least 2,000; Ledesma 2,200-2,500; Julián Casanova: 2,700, and Javier Cervera over 2,000.
+Other historians have put the death toll at between 2,000 and 3,000.
+Hugh Thomas has 2,000, Beevor: at least 2,000; Ledesma 2,200 to 2,500; Julián Casanova: 2,700, and Javier Cervera over 2,000.

 Many of the victims are buried at Cementerio de Los Mártires de Paracuellos (40.5116°N 3.547°W).